-Dry orgasm, or orgasmic anejaculation, means that orgasm occurs without ejaculation, so the penis does not release semen as usual.
+Dry orgasm, or orgasmic anejaculation, is an orgasm without ejaculation.
+This means that the penis does not release semen.

 There are several possible causes of a dry orgasm.
 Some are temporary, but others may be long-lasting or even permanent.